 It is also the opportunity to stress that hybrid doesn’t equal remote.
 Outlining how the existing office environment functions in a hybrid model can be a powerful indicator of this.
 You can find more information on workplace strategy and shaping your office for success in a hybrid model here.

-The AWA Index found organizations that mandated their workforce to come into the office three days a week, as opposed to two, only resulted in an increased attendance of 0.1 days a week on average.
+The AWA Index found organisations that mandated their workforce to come into the office three days a week, as opposed to two, only resulted in an increased attendance of 0.1 days a week on average.

 Other important practicalities of an HR policy